History Teachers' Association of Victoria: History

-The aims of the Victorian Historical Association were articulated clearly in its first Bulletin, published in October 1959, when the association was at least eight years old.
-This document proclaimed that 'This association of school and university history teachers is concerned to provide history teachers with a forum in which they can discuss professional matters.
+The History Teachers’ Association of Victoria was incorporated as a legal entity in November 1980.
+It serves as a continuation of the Victorian Historical Association.
+The first Bulletin of the Victorian Historical Association, published in October 1959 claimed that 'This association of school and university history teachers is concerned to provide history teachers with a forum in which they can discuss professional matters.
 To this end it holds a number of meetings throughout the school year, sponsors lectures, discussions, film nights and displays.'
+The publishing activities of the association expanded through the late 1960s.
+In 1967 it produced two regular publications, Historian and Agora, joined by a third two years later, the Journal of History for Senior Students, which was to be edited by Don Gibb from its inception.